uswong/homebridge-myplace/README.md

      <img width="400px" src="Screenshots/MyPlaceInstall3.png">
      </p>

-     Once install, `Config: homebridge-myplace` UI will pop up, then follow the steps shown in Step 4 below.
+     Once installed, `Config: homebridge-myplace` UI will pop up, then follow the steps shown in Step 4 below.

      If for some reasons, the `Config: homebridge-myplace` UI did not pop up, locate your newly installed `Homebridge Myplace` plugin and click on the three dots at the bottom right and select `Plugin Config` to get the `Config: homebridge-myplace` UI.